 Qwo: A Non-Surgical Injectable Treatment for Cellulite

-Cellulite is unwelcome.
-There’s no doubt about that.
-The dimpled, lumpy appearance of the skin looks displeasing to the eye.
-Because of its texture, cellulite is also called orange peel skin, cottage cheese skin, and mattress phenomenon.
+Love your butt, but not the cellulite?
 Both men and women can develop cellulite, but it is more common in women.
 Up to 90% of adult women have cellulite, most often in the buttocks and thighs.
 Cellulite affects people of all ages, races, shapes, and sizes.
 Diet, lifestyle, hormones, and genetics all play a role in cellulite development.

-But you don’t have to live with cellulite anymore.
-There’s an injectable treatment for moderate to severe cellulite in the buttocks of adult women called Qwo.
-Keep reading to learn more about this innovative therapy.
+The good news is — you don’t have to live with cellulite anymore!
+QWO is an injectable treatment for moderate to severe cellulite in the buttocks.
+Keep reading to learn more about this innovative treatment.

 What is Qwo?

-Qwo is the only FDA-approved prescription medication for cellulite treatment.
+QWO is the only FDA-approved treatment for cellulite.
 It is administered by injection to treat moderate to severe cellulite in the buttocks of adult women.
-The active ingredients in Qwo are collagenase clostridium histolyticum-aaes.
+The active ingredients in QWO are collagenase clostridium histolyticum-aaes.
 They are two naturally occurring collagenases (enzymes that break down collagen) that are obtained from bacteria.

 How does Qwo work?